 At what age are your bunnies ready to go?

-Our bunnies are ready to leave for their new homes once they reach 8 weeks old.
-Bunnies do best when they are able to spend their first 8 weeks with their mother and siblings.
+Our bunnies are ready to leave for their new homes between the ages of 7 and 8 weeks old.
+Bunnies do best when they are able to spend their first 7-8 weeks with their mother and siblings.
 Even though they usually stop nursing once they reach 5 or 6 weeks old they really enjoy those few extra weeks of social time with their families :)

 I would really like to reserve one of your bunnies!
 What steps do I need to take?

 The first step, of course, is to choose your special bunny!
 Once you have decided which bunny you would like to reserve then we ask that you put down a $50 deposit.
 This can be sent via etransfer.
 Once we have received your deposit we will mark your bunny as reserved and set up a pick up date/time!